Examples of Successful Diversity Statements

 My father represented many of the negative stereotypes that Mexican Americans and Mexican immigrants have to combat.
 He immigrated to the United States as a young adult and fell into a life of criminal activity during our city’s booming methamphetamine trade.
 His choices had an adverse impact on not only my family, but also our community at large.
 I was somewhat sheltered from learning too much about my father, but I knew enough to feel burdened with shame.
 In fact, that feeling was so strong that I became fixated on the goal of creating a life opposite to that which my father had built.

 Pursuing a brighter future did not come without obstacles in my neighborhood and family.
 Rejecting the criminal element in our community required a deliberate choice to exclude myself from the majority and often made me feel left out.
 Many of my peers criticized me and called me stuck up or “white washed” because of the choices I made.
 My family fully supported my goals, but their own education levels and unfamiliarity with the college admission process restricted the amount of guidance they were able to provide.
-Counselors at my high school were overloaded by high dropout rates and unable to focus on college bound students.
+Counselors at my high school were overloaded by high dropout rates and unable to focus on college-bound students.
 It was the small acts of support and encouragement that ultimately got me to overcome my inhibitions and fears of the unknown and pursue a bachelor’s degree: a friend who told me what the SAT was, a teacher who explained the FAFSA and college deadlines.
 These processes seem basic to some, but can be overwhelming to a first-generation student to the point where it becomes easier to put it off or quit altogether.

 I did not spend my entire youth in that overcrowded yet comforting home.
 Eventually, my mother remarried and we were able to move out of my grandparents’ house.
-But I still know what its like to feel insecure about where you come from and what you lack—it is something I will carry with me throughout my life and career.
+But I still know what it is like to feel insecure about where you come from and what you lack—it is something I will carry with me throughout my life and career.
 My education and career goals have been shaped by my background, and I will continue to aim high despite the challenges that may come my way.

 Example 3